 Be ready to work on your language with every story you write and don’t be afraid to look critically at syntax and semantics.

-TIPP: Grammar Girl Podcast provides short, friendly tips to improve your writing.
+TIPP: Grammar Girl Podcast provides short, friendly tips to improve your story writing.
 Covering the grammar rules and word choice guidelines that can confound even the best writers, Grammar Girl makes complex grammar questions simple with memory tricks to help you recall and apply those troublesome grammar rules.

 8. The love of duality